jayjfu/ai-assistant-demo/README.md

 ### This demo showcases a simple workflow for fine-tuning a pretrained LLM and turning it into a basic AI assistant.

-*(Work in Progress: This repository is currently under active development.)*

 ## Introduction

-This repository includes two popular post-training alignment approaches:
+This repository implements two popular post-training alignment approaches:

 1. **Classic RLHF pipeline**
    - **Supervised fine-tuning (SFT)** on high-quality demonstrations